-The city of Thiruvarur was also one of the many famous capitals of the Chola Dynasty.
+The city of Thiruvarur was also one of the many famous capitals of the Chola dynasty.
 The great Kulothunga Chola reigned from this very city in the times of yore.
-Also, the famous Trinity of Carnatic Music, Thyagaraja, Syama Sastri and Muthuswami Dikshitar were born in this city itself.
+Also, the famous Trinity of Carnatic Music, Thyagaraja, Syama Sastri and Muthuswami Dikshitar, was born in this city itself.

-The Thyagarajaswamy Temple, Saraswati Temple of Koothanoor, Neelameghaperumal Temple at Thirukannapuram, Kothanda Ramar Temple of Mudikondan and the Rajagopalaswamy Temple located at Mannargudi are some famous temples of this place.
+Thyagaraja Temple, Saraswati Temple of Koothanur, Neelamega Perumal Temple at Thirukannapuram, Kothanda Ramar Temple of Mudikondan and the Rajagopalaswamy Temple, located at Mannargudi, are some famous temples of this place.
 Moreover, the City Garden and the village of Muthupettai also attract visitors.

 Thiruvarur is easily approachable as it well connected by road and rail to the rest of Tamil Nadu and the country.
 The closest major city to Thiruvarur is Tiruchirapalli at 110 kilometres.
 Chennai is also relatively close by to Thiruvarur at 290 kilometres.
 Thiruvarur also has its own railway station and hence, it is easy to get to Thiruvarur via rail.